Jegp/DemTech-openwrt-setup/README.md

 If the settings are not stored, this needs to be run after each boot.
 A great article on the ubuntu help center describes the above steps in more detail and some information on how to persist the changes: https://help.ubuntu.com/community/Internet/ConnectionSharing.

-A device with a clean OpenWrt installation should resolve itself to 192.168.0.1, which is the address used in the scripts.
+A device with a clean OpenWrt installation should resolve itself to 192.168.0.1, which should probably be changed if you are setting up multiple devices.

 ## Device configuration
 To be able to connect to the device via the shell and ethernet you need to configure the OpenWrt configuration.
-This can be automated, but it is simple to just log in to the interface, by pointing a browser to 192.168.0.1.
+This can be automated, but it is simpler to just log in to the interface, by pointing a browser to 192.168.0.1.
 When logging in the first time, no password should be needed.

 First you should set the password of the device, so it can be accessed via ssh.
-This can be done in the systems-tab under administration.
+This can be done in the system-tab -> administration.

-If you have multiple devices you would probably want to give the ethernet interface another address.
+If you have multiple devices you would probably want to give the ethernet interface another address (in the Network tab).
 As you can see below I have chosen 192.168.0.101 as an example here.
 But anything goes.

-Lastly it is probably a good idea to synchronize the time.
+Lastly it is probably a good idea to synchronize the time (in the System-tab).
 Note that when you change the interface above, the device is no longer available via 192.168.0.1.

 ## Installation
-After configuring the device the last thing to do is to install the monitoring scripts.
-Assuming you are in the root directory of this repository, simply run the ``setup.sh`` script with the ip of the external device as the single argument, to setup the router for WiFi monitoring.
-And that's it.
+After configuring the device the last thing you need to do, is to install the monitoring scripts.
+Assuming you are in the root directory of this repository, simply run the ``setup.sh`` script with the ip of the external device as the first and only argument.
 So if you have your router at 192.168.0.101:

 ````bash
 ./setup.sh 192.168.0.101
 ````

+And that's it.
+Next time the device starts up, it will start logging in the /home/data dir.
 If something breaks I have included a more elaborate description of the setup which runs in two steps.

 1. First we need to run the installation-script (``router-setup.sh``) on the device.
 The ````UserKnownHostsFile```` and the ````StrictHostKeyChecking```` options avoids checking and storing the RSA key since we are going to connect to multiple devices with the same IP.